dr. rajendra prasad

 Overview of Rajendra Prasad’s birthday and its commemoration as Rajendra Prasad Jayanti

 Rajendra Prasad was born on December 3, 1884.
 The village name was Jiradei, located in the Siwan district of Bihar.
 He was a very popular leader across India.
 Other titles, such as Rajendra Babu and Desh Ratna, were also known by him.
 That’s why people celebrate Rajendra Prasad Jayanti every year on December 3.
-Bihar has declared Rajendra Prasad’s birthday as ‘Medha Diwas’.
+Bihar has declared Dr. Rajendra Prasad’s birthday as ‘Medha Diwas’.

 Discussion of the significance of celebrating his life and legacy